m4deme1ns4ne/LongConspectWriter/README.md

 - STEM / technical subjects
 - local inference with limited VRAM
 - long-form academic note generation instead of short summarization
+- a mixed backend setup with Transformers and a local GGUF-based synthesizer

 ## Quick Start